Ed Schafer: U.S. Secretary of Agriculture

 Under Schafer's leadership, the Agriculture Department promised to improve animal welfare and human food safety.
 On August 27, 2008, the USDA announced a proposed change in the rule regarding the treatment and handling of downer cattle.
 In a reversal of his February testimony to the Senate, Schafer said that "to maintain consumer confidence in the food supply, eliminate further misunderstanding of the rule and, ultimately, to make a positive impact on the humane handling of cattle, I believe it is sound policy to simplify this matter by initiating a complete ban on the slaughter of downer cattle."
 As Schafer had predicted in his February 2008 testimony, Hallmark/Westland Meat Packing Company subsequently went out of business.

 Based in part on the initial work USDA personnel did during Schafer's tenure as Agriculture Secretary, the U.S. government sued Hallmark/Westland for farm animal cruelty (to downer cattle), misrepresentation and fraud, winning a massive final judgment of $497 million.

 This was the largest judgment ever entered for agriculture-related fraud and farm animal cruelty in federal court history.
-In this first-of-its-kind fraud case, the United States Department of Justice (DoJ), at the USDA's behest, joined a lawsuit with the Humane Society against Hallmark.
+In this first-of-its-kind fraud case, the United States Department of Justice, at the USDA's behest, joined a lawsuit with the Humane Society against Hallmark.
 The lawsuit alleged that the Hallmark defrauded the federal government by misrepresenting its compliance with the terms of its federal school lunch program contracts requiring the humane handling of animals.

-Most of the $497 million judgment was not recovered by the DoJ because of Hallmark's bankruptcy and cessation of business.
+Most of the $497 million judgment was not recovered by the Justice Department because of Hallmark's bankruptcy and cessation of business.
 The amount was reduced to $155 million as part of the final settlement with the remaining defendants.
 Part of the judgment amount was paid personally by company executives and members of the Hallmark family in structured settlements.

-The DoJ and Agriculture Department intended these huge judgments and settlements in the government's favor to deter future animal cruelty and fraud by the nation's slaughterhouses.
+The Justice and Agriculture Departments intended these huge judgments and settlements in the government's favor to deter future animal cruelty and fraud by the nation's slaughterhouses.

 Schafer left the Secretary of Agriculture position at the end of the Bush administration in January 2009.